 RTK signals delivered by a cellular data plan need a robust and reliable cellular signal.
-And although cellular service is continually being expanded and improved, there continues to be significant agricultural areas with limited or no cellular service.
-For these areas, a traditional RTK base station or local area network provider is your best option for sub-inch accuracy.
+And although most areas of Canada, especially in the East, have good cellular service, there continues to be significant agricultural areas with limited cellular service.
+For these areas, a traditional RTK base station or local area network provider is your best and most reliable option for sub-inch accuracy.